 The quick answer is an immediate no. For a start, MPLAB, Microchip’s development environment, makes it easy to swap code to a different chip.
 This is especially true of the latest MPLAB X, including the XC8 C compiler.
 Next, there are a number of newer PIC’s with the same pin out so that the circuit layout would be the same as in any PIC16F877A diagrams.

 PIC16F877A 40-pin Microcontroller

-The code written for PIC16F877A can be easily swapped, the circuit diagrams are the same but what about price?
+The code written for PIC16F877A can be easily swapped in MPLAB, the circuit diagrams are the same but what about price?
 The last time I looked other suitable PIC microcontrollers are a quarter of the price of the PIC16F877A.
 This is turning in to a no-brainer!

 What PIC could I use instead?

 The first obvious answer is the PIC16F887, which is a drop-in replacement.
 It has the same pin-out with ICSP pins, power and all port pins in the same place.
 The PIC16F877A has these features that we will want to reproduce for a start

 - 8K of Code space